‘GH’ Spoilers: Carly Talks To Jason, Scott Wants Franco To Quit, Will Ava Unmask Patient 6?

 Andre (Anthony Montgomery) and Felix (Marc Anthony Samuel) attend the opening of Franco’s (Roger Howarth) art exhibit.
 However, Franco is not at his own event.
 Liz (Rebecca Herbst) tries to manage the awkward situation as Felix and Andre wonder aloud where Franco might have gone.

 General Hospital spoilers tease that Liz finds herself under attack as someone accosts her.
-She reaffirms her commitment to Franco
+She reaffirms her commitment to Franco.

 Carly Talks To Jason

-Carly (Laura Wright) talks to Jason Morgan (Billy Miller) who remains in a state of coma.
+Carly (Laura Wright) talks to Jason Morgan (Billy Miller) who remains in a coma.
 Sonny (Maurice Corinthos) stands and watches with a pained expression on his face.

 Spoilers from SheKnows Soaps reveal that Sonny is conflicted.
 This could mean that he is struggling in his mind to deal with his role in the circumstances that led to Jason’s present condition.
 Spoilers from Daytime Royalty state that he visits Sam and the two may come to an understanding.